researchstudio-sat/webofneeds/README.md

 __________________________________________________________________________________________

 won-node
-=
-All needs and offers will be saved there
+- all needs and offers will be saved there

 won-owner
-Needs are managed by the won-owner
+- needs are managed by the won-owner

 matching-service
-The matching-service crawls the won-nodes and looks for matching need and offer pairs.
+- the matching-service crawls the won-nodes and looks for matching need and offer pairs.